MLopezJ/LwM2M-device-simulator/README.md

-# LwM2M-device-simulator
+# LwM2M Device Simulator

-a LwM2M device simulator
+This is a device simulator who pretends to connect to Coiote using CoAP.
+This device is going to send and update LwM2M objects.